-From the buyer’s/OEM’s perspective, there are several motivating factors for internal sourcing (spatial integration of suppliers), as follows (see Piontek 2002, p.
+From the buyer’s/OEM’s perspective, there are several motivating factors for internal sourcing (spatial integration of suppliers), as follows (Piontek 2002, p.
 21f.):

-Improved opportunities for control and influence: A key motivator for vertical supplier integration is the opportunity for superior control and influence over the insourced section of the value chain.
+Improved opportunities for control and influence: a key motivator for vertical supplier integration is the opportunity for superior control and influence over the insourced section of the value chain.
 If production or quality problems arise, the buyer can intervene directly and solve the problem in collaboration with the supplier’s employees.

-Capacity maximization: Close collaboration with the supplier and spatial integration helps to improve coordination processes within production, reduce buffer stocks, shorten throughput times, and maximize capacity utilization.
+Capacity maximization: close collaboration with the supplier and spatial integration helps to improve coordination processes within production, reduce buffer stocks, shorten throughput times, and maximize capacity utilization.
 The buyer can balance out headcount fluctuations and capacity bottlenecks by borrowing staff from less busy divisions.

-Know-how gain: Collaboration and partnership between the two workforces at the same production facility fosters innovation and pools expertise.
+Know-how gain: collaboration and partnership between the two workforces at the same production facility fosters innovation and pools expertise.
 The supplier and the buyer are able to combine their shared CIPs (continuous improvement processes).